maxboeck/webring/src/index.md

 ## What's this?

-A community of sites around a common topic, also known as a [webring]().
+A community of sites around a common topic, also known as a [webring](https://en.wikipedia.org/wiki/Webring).
 Kids in the 90s used to do it.

 ## How to join

 To join the webring, [open a pull request]({{ meta.repo }}/compare) and supply the name and URL of your site.
-If you publish a RSS feed, you can provide that as well to add it to the central index.
+If you publish a RSS feed, you can provide that as well.

 If you don't have a Github account, you can also use this form to sign up: